 A Beginner’s Guide To Cycling

-The benefits of cycling, on the other hand, have never been so apparent.
+The benefits of cycling have never been so apparent.
 Not only are bikes a far more pandemic-friendly form of transport, cycling is a great way to get in your daily exercise – and much more eco-friendly than driving.
 But when starting out, it can be daunting – particularly in busy cities like London.
 So: we’ve compiled a handy beginner’s guide to cycling, covering everything from road safety to gear to mechanics.

 Choosing a bike